 In this monthly seminar, ongoing outreach projects are discussed and challenging outreach experiences are reviewed.
 This seminar is required for all postdoctoral fellows.

 This weekly seminar provides an in-depth exploration of therapy – focusing in particular on the practical application of brief treatment and psychodynamic concepts in our university counseling center context.
 We will focus on issues of diagnosis and client suitability, psychodynamic conceptualization and intervention, establishing and maintaining a focus in treatment, and termination.
 Participants will explore their own interpersonal process and transference/countertransference paradigms that surface when working within a brief model.
 Participants will have the opportunity to see the work of their colleagues and present their own.
+This seminar is optional for postdoctoral fellows.

 This monthly seminar explores all aspects of using medication to treat psychiatric illnesses and is led by our psychiatric nurse practitioner, with whom the professionals in training share many clients.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
 Use of the DSM-IV is reviewed.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.
 This seminar is optional for postdoctoral fellows.